Alcoholic Piña Colada Snow Cone Recipe

-We combined a snow cone with our other summer time favorite, the Piña Colada to make this delicious Piña Colada Snow Cone Cocktail.
+Naturally, we combined a snow cone with our other summer time favorite, the Piña Colada to make one delicious cocktail and alcoholic dessert to sip on.
+The Piña Colada Snow Cone cocktail!

 Piña Colada Snow Cone -Sugar & Cloth - Houston Blogger - Cocktail Recipe